Powering development, stabilisation and conservation?

-This project measures the impact of electricity provision on economic development, security and conservation.
+This research project measures the impact of electricity provision on economic development, security and conservation.
 Our case study focuses on rural and urban communities nearby Virunga National Park, in North-Kivu, DR Congo.
 Impoverished by two decades of armed conflict, the communities complement their livelihoods with the park’s resources to make ends meet.
 These resources are also illicitly exploited by at least eight armed groups that have their hideouts within the park’s boundaries.
 The electricity rollout is implemented by Virunga Alliance, a public-private partnership that seeks to bring about security and conservation through development.
 According to Virunga’s theory of change, electrification will spur development, which will in turn reduce people’s reliance on the park’s resources as well as their support for, and participation in, rebel groups.
 The theory of change finds support in the literature, but needs further testing.

-Virunga Alliance will roll out 100 megawatts (MW) electricityover a multi-year period.
-Currently, about 10% of the targeted 100 MW is being generated by two hydropower plants: Mutwanga I and Matebe, located in the territories of Beni and Rutshuru (see the Figure below).
-Three plants with a combined capacity of 40MW will become operational in the period 2019-2020.
-With the additional 40MW, Virunga Alliance aims to reach an estimated 250,000 rural inhabitants and 500,000 urban inhabitants in the two-year period between January 2019 and December 2020.
-In the longer term, four additional hydropower plants with a combined capacity of about 50MW are scheduled to be constructed, bringing the total estimated number of inhabitants in the rural and urban catchment area to 500,000 and 1 million, respectively.
+Virunga Alliance is rolling out 100 megawatts (MW) electricityover a multi-year period.
+Early 2019, about 10% of the targeted 100 MW was being generated by two hydropower plants: Mutwanga I and Matebe, located in the territories of Beni and Rutshuru (see the map below).
+Two plants with a combined capacity of 14.3MW become operational in the course of 2019-2021.
+In the longer term, five additional hydropower plants with a combined capacity of about 70MW are scheduled to be constructed, bringing the total estimated number of inhabitants in the rural and urban catchment area to 500,000 and 1 million, respectively.

 The impact evaluation